A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Felix Yu for help simulating the $Z'$ benchmark model and Nhan Tran for useful discussions about the ZBT.
-In addition, we are grateful to John Alison for helping us compute the correct luminosity for the ZBT.
+We would like to thank Felix Yu for help simulating the $Z'$ benchmark model and Nhan Tran for useful discussions about the ZBS.
+In addition, we are grateful to John Alison for helping us compute the correct luminosity for the ZBS.